ucgmsim/nzgd_map_from_webplate/readme.md

 ## Introduction

-This repository contains the source code for the `nzgd_map` package which is a web application that enables access to analysis-ready data products derived from data hosted on the New Zealand Geotechnical Database (NZGD).
+This repository contains the source code for the `nzgd_map` package.
+This is a web application that enables access to analysis-ready data products derived from data hosted on the New Zealand Geotechnical Database (NZGD).
 This repository also contains files for building a Docker image that can be used to run the `nzgd_map` package in a containerized environment.